-Note.-There is not even a remembrance of God.
+Note.- There is not even a remembrance of God.
 As already seen, the Bible everywhere represents the dead as asleep.
 If they were in heaven or in hell, would it be fitting to represent them thus?
 Was Lazarus, whom Jesus loved, in heaven when the Saviour said, "Our friend Lazarus sleepeth"?
 John 11:11.
-If so, calling him to life was really robbing him of the bliss of heaven that rightly belonged to him.
+If so, calling him to life was really robhing him of the bliss of heaven that rightly belonged to him.
 The parable of the rich man and Lazarus, recorded in Luke 16, was given to teach, not consciousness in death, but that in the judgment riches will avail nothing unless rightly and beneficently used, and that poverty will not keep one out of heaven.

 - 12. But are not the righteous dead in heaven? - "For David is not ascended into the heavens."
 Acts 2:34. - 13.
-What must take place before the dead can praise God? - "Thy dead men shall live, together with My dead body shall they arise.
+What must take place before the dead can praise God?
+"Thy dead men shall live, together with My dead body shall they arise.
 Awake and sing, ye that dwell in dust: for thy dew is as the dew of herbs, and the earth shall cast out the dead."
 Isa.
+26: 19.

-26: 19. - 14.
-When did David say he would be satisfied? - "As for me, I will behold Thy face in righteousness: I shall be satisfied, when I awake, with Thy likeness."
+- 14. When did David say he would be satisfied? - "As for me, I will behold Thy face in righteousness: I shall be satisfied, when I awake, with Thy likeness."
 Ps.
 17:15. - 15.
 Were there to be no resurrection of the dead, what would be the condition of those fallen asleep in Christ? - "For if the dead rise not, then is not Christ raised: and if Christ be not raised, your faith is vain; ye are yet in your sins.
 Then they also which are fallen asleep in Christ are perished."
 1 Cor.
 15: 16-18. - 16.
 When is the resurrection of the righteous to take place?

 "For the Lord Himself shall descend from heaven with a shout, with the voice of the Archangel, and with the trump of God: and the dead in Christ shall rise first."
 1 Thess.
-4: 16.
+4:16.

-Notes.-If, as stated in Eccl.
+Notes.- If, as stated in Eccl.
 9:5, the dead know not anything, then they have no knowledge of the lapse of time.
 "Six thousand years in the grave to a dead man is no more than a wink of the eye to the living."
 To them, consciousness, our only means of measuring time, is gone; and it will seem to them when they awake that absolutely no time has elapsed.
-And herein lies a most comforting thought in the Bible doctrine of the sleep of the deed that in death there is no consciousness of the And nerein lies a most comforting thought in the Bible doctrine of the sleep of the dead, that in death there is no consciousness of the passing of time.
+And herein lies a most comforting thought in the Bible doctrine of the sleep of the dead, that in death there is no consciousness of the passing of time.
 To those who sleep in Jesus, their sleep, whether long or short, whether one year, one thousand years, or six thousand years, will be but as if the moment of sad parting were followed instantly by the glad reunion in the presence of Jesus at His glorious appearing and the resurrection of the just.

-It ought also to be a comforting thought to those whose lives have been filled with anxiety and grief for deceased loved ones who persisted in sin to know that they are not now suffering in torments but with all in sin, to know that they are not now suffering in torments, but, with all the rest of the dead, are quietly sleeping in their graves.
-Job 3: 17.
+It ought also to be a comforting thought to those whose lives have been filled with anxiety and grief for deceased loved ones who persisted in sin, to know that they are not now suffering in torments, but, with all the rest of the dead, are quietly sleeping in their graves.
+Job 3:17.